 “Your Gut Feeling: A Healthier Digestive Health For A Healthier You”

 Digestive health is nowadays a popular and emerging topic of interest.
 And it’s no surprise: that digestive problems spanning the array from irritable bowel syndrome to gastroesophageal reflux disease are common widely, having an impact on millions of people.

 The human digestive system impinges on the overall health of the person perhaps like no other system in the body does.
-A not so strong digestive system implies bowel related complaints, recurrent diarrhoea as well as the inability to absorb valuable nutrients which then results in a poor health and a poor quality of life.
+A not so strong digestive system implies bowel-related complaints, recurrent diarrhoea as well as the inability to absorb valuable nutrients which then results in poor health and a poor quality of life.

 Why is digestion important?

 When you consume things like bread or meat, they are not in a structure that your body can utilize as nourishment.
 The food you eat must be converted into smaller molecules of nutrients before they can be absorbed into the bloodstream and transported to the body cells.
 This is what is digestion, it is the process by which food particles are broken down into their smallest parts so that the body can make use of them to provide energy as well as to construct and nourish cells.